CaffeineMC/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 The Sodium Config API is intended for mods that add video settings, not as a general purpose config API.
 For general purpose configuration, use the platform's appropriate mod list and a config library.

 As a presentation API, it does not handle loading, parsing, or saving configuration data to files.
-It is up to your mod to handle that on its own.
+It is up to your mod to handle that on its own, or use a third-party library dedicated to that task.

 ## Overview